bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 }
 {% endhighlight %}

-There is of course the option of the overload with a `const X &&` argument, but I'm going to skip over it in this article.
+In addition to the three overloads above there is of course the option of the overload with a `const X &&` argument, but I'm going to skip over it in this article.

 ## Template argument deduction and reference colapsing rules